 Screening is usually covered by most insurers but if you are uninsured or cannot afford screening, please do not delay care.
 Low- and no-cost programs are available to help you.
 Check out this link for more information on the CDC’s Colorectal Cancer Control Program (CRCCP) and locate a free or reduced-cost colorectal cancer screening program in your area:

 Finances should never get in the way of quality medical care.
-For anyone who’s been diagnosed with cancer, the expenses can mount quickly.
-If you need help paying the bills please see our resource links on our website for free financial help for cancer patients.
+For anyone who’s been diagnosed with colon or rectal cancer, the expenses can mount quickly.
+If you need help paying the bills please see our resource links for free financial help just for you.